bluesky-social/feed-generator/README.md

 A Feed Generator fulfills a very simple interface: it receives requests from a user's Personal Data Server (PDS) and returns a skeleton of a feed - a list of post uris with some optional metadata attached.

-This route is described in the `com.atproto.feed.getFeedSkeleton` lexicon.
+This route is described in the `com.atproto.feed.getFeedSkeleton` lexicon. (@TODO insert link)

 Similar to Atproto user accounts, Feed Generators are identified by a DID/handle pair and have a corresponding repository.
 This repository holds information such as the Feed Generator's profile.